OpenNebula/docs/source/advanced_administration/application_insight/onegate_usage.rst

 OneGate allows Virtual Machine guests to push monitoring information to OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules.

+For Virtual Machines that are part of a Service Flow, they can retried the Service Flow information directly from OneGate.

 OneGate Workflow Explained
 ==========================